sigre7944/FlaskyWithTest/README.md

 # Signant Health Demo web App #

 ## Ha Nguyen's Note 2022 Aug 15 ##
-To run the tests the following libraries were added:
+To create and run the tests the following libraries were added:
 - pytest                         7.1.2
 - requests                       2.28.1
 - robotframework                 5.0.1